anuprulez/similar_galaxy_workflow/README.md

 # Predict next tool in Galaxy workflows

 ## Galaxy workflows as directed graphs
-A [Galaxy](https://usegalaxy.eu/) workflow is a chain of (Galaxy) tools to process biological data.
+[Galaxy](https://usegalaxy.eu/) workflow is a chain of (Galaxy) tools to process biological data.
 These datasets undergo a transformation at each node (a tool) which includes text manipulation, sorting on a column, deletion or addition of a column and so on.
 Each workflow can be considered as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) where the output of each node becomes an input to the next node(s).
 Visit this [website](https://rawgit.com/anuprulez/similar_galaxy_workflow/master/viz/index.html) to see all the steps of a workflow and its directed graph.
 Choose a workflow from the dropdown and see the [Cytoscape](http://js.cytoscape.org/) graph.
 A typical [workflow](https://usegalaxy.org/workflow/editor?id=4ef668a0f832a731) in Galaxy looks like this:

 <p align="center">
   <img src="https://raw.githubusercontent.com/anuprulez/similar_galaxy_workflow/master/images/workflow_galaxy.png">